-Another amazing choice for digital nomads, Pure VPN currently has the one of the biggest number of self-managed servers operational of any VPN provider.
+Another amazing choice for digital nomads, Pure VPN currently has one of the biggest numbers of self-managed servers operational of any VPN provider.
 They also don’t use third-party servers meaning that speed is never compromised.

 Business VPN plans are also available if you are managing a small team They also provide a thirty-one-day money-back guarantee and offer dedicated online customer service.